joevandebilt/Legend-Of-Drongo/README.txt

 - Surprise Attack will only allow twice - FIXED v2.1.2
 - When enemy killed, they can still make a move - FIXED v2.3.0
 - Double items being produced?
 Cell 8,6,1 - FIXED v2.3.2
-- Item interaction names being shared across items in same room. - Only occurs for cloned items
+- Item interaction names being shared across items in same room. - Only occurs for cloned items - FIXED v2.5.1
 - Could not fight Juan, Terry or Gary in FWWOTT